 23. Staffing Policy?
 NUSIC is staffed entirely by part-timers and volunteers, mainly the latter via our internship programme.
 As such the ‘quality’ and consistency of content, particularly reviews and Future Sessions, will vary depending on how experienced the particular intern is and whether the content area is their area of passion e.g. a radio intern may find writing a review challenging.

 25. How Do You Ensure You Treat Musicians Fairly?
 By trying our hardest to do so!
 Our Third Commandment ‘Thou Shall Honour and Play All Forms and Genres of New Music’ highlights our fundamental openness to and love of music in all its forms, there are no ‘New Music = Bands’ misnomers at NUSIC.
-But we can only play what we get sent and over half of that is from bands.
+But we can only play what we get sent, and over 70% is guitar based music.

 26. Why Does The Standard Of The Tracks Vary So Much?!
 Well clearly that’s a subjective opinion!
 As are all calls on what constitutes good or bad musically.
 It is true we often play artists at a very early and raw stage of their development (and from some very eclectic genres), much more so than normal for mainstream media organisations.
 This is because NUSIC is about encouraging artists at a very early stage of their development as well as those traditionally ignored by the mainstream.